Aishwarya-k1155/AWS-WebApp-Deployment/README.md

 ### Step 4: Install Apache web server
 sudo apt update

 sudo apt install apache2 -y

 sudo systemctl start apache2

 sudo systemctl enable apache2

-php
-Copy code

 ### Step 5: Deploy the web application
 Opened the default web directory and replaced the HTML file: sudo nano /var/www/html/index.html

-css
-Copy code
 Pasted my HTML code, saved the file, and restarted Apache: sudo systemctl restart apache2

-r
-Copy code

 ### Step 6: Access the web application
 Copied the Public IPv4 address of the instance and opened it in the browser: http://<public-ip>

 php-template
-Copy code
 The page loaded successfully with the message:
 “Hello Cloud!
 This is my first web app hosted on the cloud.”